leaningtech/labs/src/content/blog/branch-hinting.md

 ---
 title: "WebAssembly Branch Hinting: From an idea to W3C standard"
 description: |
-  Around a month ago, the WebAssembly Community Group voted to advance the Branch Hinting proposal to phase 4, effectively recommending its addition to the standard (The Working Group will formally add it to the standard by voting into phase 5 at some point in the near future).
+  Around a month ago, the WebAssembly Community Group voted to advance the [Branch Hinting proposal](https://github.com/WebAssembly/branch-hinting) to phase 4, effectively recommending its addition to the standard, and the Working Group formally added it to the standard by voting it into phase 5 last week.

-  This was a big achievement for me, as the proposal Champion from its inception almost 4 years ago, and for Leaning Technologies (my company), who sponsored this work.
+  This was a big achievement for me, as the proposal Champion from its inception almost 4 years ago, and for [Leaning Technologies](https://leaningtech.com) (my company), who sponsored this work.

   In this article I will explain the purpose of the proposal, and the journey that brought it from idea to standard.
 authors: